kevinzhukz/9CT-TASK-1/PROJECT_DOCUMENTATION.md

 ### Evaluate Your Project

 #### In relation to Requirements Outline
-The system does everything it was supposed to.
+The system successfully meets all functional requirements defined in the initial design specification.
 The CSV file loads correctly, missing values are handled, and all three charts save successfully.
 The menu works correctly and shows an error message if the user types something invalid.

 #### In relation to Peer Feedback
 Friend-Mrigaank